 Located on the AIIAS campus, the Leslie Hardinge Library supports the academic, research, and spiritual needs of AIIAS community through its information resources and services.
-Currently, it has holdings of more than 67,000 volumes of reference and circulating books, hundreds of print journal titles, and a growing collection of multimedia and electronic resources.
-It also subscribes to a number of powerful databases, providing an online access to over 14,000 full-text journals and an increasing number of ebooks.
-In addition, the library is affiliated with local and international library associations and consortia and maintains inter-library loan agreements with libraries around the world providing hard-to-find resources for its patrons.
+Currently, it has holdings of more than 70,000 volumes of reference and circulating books, hundreds of print journal titles, and a growing collection of multimedia and electronic resources.
+It also subscribes to a number of powerful databases, providing online access to over 14,000 full-text journals and an increasing number of ebooks.
+In addition, the library is affiliated with local and international library associations and consortia and maintains inter-library loan agreements with libraries around the world.

-With its commitment to serve AIIAS students on and off campus, the library allows access to web-based resources, maintains a library website, research guides, and an online repository of theses and dissertations, offers a virtual reference service, and utilizes an integrated library system to provide an online catalog, circulation services, and automated cataloguing.
-Its wide array of services includes library orientation and instruction, tutorials, instruction for research classes, and seminars and workshops covering various topics such as reference managers, plagiarism software, formatting styles, backup and storage, and presentation tools.
-The library also incorporates an Instructional and Media Resources Center (IMRC) for curricular and media, and houses the Center for Adventist Research Asia (see p.
-10), and a computer laboratory.
+With its commitment to serve AIIAS students on and off campus, the library allows access to web-based resources, maintains a library website, research guides, and an online repository of theses and dissertations, offers virtual reference service, and utilizes an integrated library system.
+Its wide array of services includes library orientation and instruction, online tutorials, instruction for research classes, and seminars and workshops covering various topics such as reference managers, plagiarism software, formatting styles, backup and storage, and presentation tools.
+The library also incorporates an Instructional and Media Resources Center (IMRC) for curricular and media resources, and houses the Center for Adventist Research Asia, and a computer laboratory.